Mercury(II) hydride: Biochemistry

 Alireza Shayesteh et al conjectured that bacteria containing the flavoprotein mercuric reductase, such as Escherichia coli, can in theory reduce soluble mercury compounds to volatile HgH2, which should have a transient existence in nature.

 Production

 Mercury(II) chloride reduction

 Mercury(II) hydride may be prepared by the reduction of mercury(II) chloride.
-In this process, mercury(II) chloride and a hydride salt equivalent react to produce mercury(II) hydride according to the following equations, which depend on the stochiometry of the reaction:
+In this process, mercury(II) chloride and a hydride salt equivalent react to produce mercury(II) hydride according to the following equations, which depend on the stoichiometry of the reaction: